 Do you have a car and some spare time to offer?
 Some shelters would love for you to help pick up or drop off animals to the vet or pick up supplies.
 Sometimes an animal is adopted by somebody who lives a distance away and can’t get there to pick up the animal.

-11) Other skills:
+11) Other skills

 Think about any skills or experience you currently have and how it may be of help to your shelter?
 The lady who runs our local shelter isn’t too computer literate, so has a friend manage her social media page and writes very creative and engaging profiles for the pets who are looking for homes.
 Maybe you are a dog groomer, or trainer and could help out in your spare time.
 Tradespeople such as electricians or carpenters can offer their services for free, accountants or bookkeepers to help manage the books.
-There’s always odd jobs that need to be done.
+There are always odd jobs that need to be done.
 All of this helps take the burden off overstretched staff at shelters and benefits these animals greatly.

 Do you have a product that could help the shelter?
 Free printing, supplies such as bedding, toys, pet food, hay and straw?

-If all of us just do our little bit, we can greatly relieve the financial burden on shelters as well as help out with our time.
+If all of us do our little bit, we can significantly relieve the financial burden on shelters as well as help out with our time.
 So if you think you can help in some way, do get in touch with your shelter and put your hand up.
 You won’t regret it.

 The lady who runs the local shelter in my town has placed donation tins at the local veterinarian, a handful of shops and the local cafe, these help generate additional income for her.
 If you run a business, consider this option.